Lay Chaplaincy Resources for Congregations

 Once your new lay chaplain has begun serving in the role, continue with the following steps.

 Ensure ongoing training and support.
-The new lay chaplain should email email@example.com and ask to be added to the CUC’s lay chaplaincy email list.
-If the chair of the congregation’s Lay Chaplaincy Committee is not already on this list, they should do so too.
+The new lay chaplain should email email@example.com to make sure they have been added to the CUC’s lay chaplaincy email list.
+If the chair of the congregation’s Lay Chaplaincy Committee is not already on this list, they should asked to be added.
 Both lay chaplains and committee members should watch for training workshops and other lay chaplaincy events on the events calendar.

 Maintain records.
 The congregational committee must keep track of the number of rites of passage performed by lay chaplains each year.
 If more requests are received than can be accommodated, that number should be tracked as well; your congregation may need another lay chaplain.